MicrosoftDocs/query-docs/query-languages/dax/lookup-function-dax.md

 ---
 # LOOKUP

-Used in visual calculation only.
-Lookup function allows user to retrieve a value from a cell in visual matrix using absolute navigation.
-User can specify a value as filter for any axis on the visual matrix and anything not specified will be inferred from the context.
-If Lookup could not result in single value, it will return an error.
+Used in visual calculations only.
+Returns a value from a cell in a visual matrix by using absolute navigation.
+You can specify a value as a filter for any axis on the visual matrix.
+Anything not specified is inferred from the context.
+If Lookup can’t result in single value, an error is returned.

 ## Syntax